 If you work at a bulge-bracket bank, a significant portion of your bonus at the mid-to-senior levels will be deferred or paid in stock rather than cash.
 This is one key advantage that elite boutiques (EBs) have over bulge brackets (BBs).

-For more about the trade-offs of this career, please see our coverage of the investment banking career path.
+For more about the trade-offs and other career advice, please see our coverage of the investment banking career path.

 And if you’re interested in what you actually do as an investment banker and the type of work product you’ll produce, see our article on investment banking deliverables.